-While individual differences in personality traits or features thereof may afford some predictive and explanatory power in a model of sexual coercion, other non-trait based individual differences are important, for example, attitudes towards love.
-One taxonomy conceptualizes attitudes towards love in terms of 'love styles', that is, the way in which romantic love is expressed and experienced (Lee, 1973).
-From a psychosocial perspective, romantic love instills people's expectations and notions of how partners behave in intimate relationships, compared with platonic relationships (Chung, 2005).
-Yet, the complex interplay between romantic love and abusive conduct in intimate relationships has been almost entirely overlooked in sexual aggression and coercion research.
-This is despite evidence that love and abuse co-exists in many abusive relationships (Pocock, Jackson, & Bradbury-Jones, 2020), and that different love styles are associated with sexually coercive behaviors in both men (Kalichman, et al., 1994; Sarwer, Kalichman, Johnson, Early, & Ali, 1993) and women (Russell & Oswald, 2001).
+While individual differences in personality disorder traits or features thereof may afford some predictive and explanatory power in a model of sexual coercion, other non-trait based individual differences are important, for example, attitudes towards love.
+One taxonomy conceptualises attitudes towards love in terms of "love styles", that is, the way in which romantic love is expressed and 4 👄 L. STEAD ET AL.

+experienced (Lee, 1973).
+From a psychosocial perspective, romantic love instils people's expectations and notions of how partners behave in intimate relationships, compared with platonic relationships (Chung, 2005).
+Yet, the complex interplay between romantic love and abusive conduct in intimate relationships has been almost entirely overlooked in aggression research.
+This is despite evidence that love and abuse co-exists in many abusive relationships (Pocock et al., 2020), and that different love styles are associated with sexually coercive behaviours in both men (Kalichman et al., 1994; Sarwer et al., 1993) and women (Russell & Oswald, 2001).

-According to Lee, primary love styles include Eros (passionate love characterized by strong physical and emotional attraction), Ludus (game playing love based on conquest and 'winning' partners), and Storge (love that starts as a friendship and develops into romance).
+According to Lee (1973), primary love styles include Eros (passionate love characterised by strong physical and emotional attraction), Ludus (game playing love based on conquest and "winning" partners), and Storge (love that starts as a friendship and develops into romance).
 Secondary love styles are a combination of the primary love styles and include Pragma, Mania, and Agape.
 Pragma (Ludus and Storge) is a practical realistic love where common goals are shared.
 Mania (Eros and Ludus) is an obsessive, possessive, controlling love.
 Agape (Eros and Storge) is an altruistic, selfless, and unconditional love based on commitment (Lee, 1973).
-Previous research has revealed that sexual coercion in men is underpinned by a Ludus love style (Kalichman, et al., 1994; Sarwer, et al., 1993).
-Furthermore, women engaging in sexually coercive behavior are also more likely to adopt a ludic (game playing, manipulative) love style and are less likely to pursue a pragmatic (logical) love style (Russell & Oswald, 2001) whereas men who display Storge and Pragma love styles are more likely to report sexual coercion victimization (Russell & Oswald, 2002).
-In this study, we predicted that women who score higher on the Ludus love style (and potentially those secondary love styles that include Ludus (i.e., Pragma and Mania) will be more likely to engage in coercive behavior and less vulnerable to coercion from a partner.
+Previous research has revealed that sexual coercion in men is underpinned by a Ludus love style (Kalichman et al., 1994; Sarwer et al., 1993).
+Furthermore, women engaging in sexually coercive behaviour are also more likely to adopt a ludic (game playing, manipulative) love style and are less likely to pursue a pragmatic (logical) love style (Russell & Oswald, 2001) whereas men who display Storge and Pragma love styles are more likely to report sexual coercion victimisation (Russell & Oswald, 2002).
+In this study, we predicted that women who score higher on the Ludus love style and potentially those secondary love styles that include Ludus (i.e. Pragma and Mania) will be more likely to engage in coercive behaviour and less vulnerable to coercion from a partner.